Axiologix-Technologies/RfmUsb/docs/index.md

 When a CLI command executes successfully the device responds with an **OK**.
 When a CLI command parameter or execution fails the device will return an error response.

+The full list of commands is available [rfmusb commands](./docs/rfm69-commands.md)

 ### CLI Parameters

 A number CLI commands have required parameters, these are denoted in the command help description.